Once you smoke marijuana and get high it takes a few hours to several months to eliminate its compound from your body.

 One of the recent studies in 2017, published in Drug and Alcohol review did an experiment with 136 hair samples and founded that THC can be detected in 77% of heavy or chronic users.

-While the detection of THC decreases in the people who use cannabis lightly (39%) and completely nil in non-users.
+While the detection of THC decreases in the people who use cannabis lightly (39%) and is completely nil in non-users.

 So, ultimately, it was concluded that with increased frequency of cannabis use, THC can be founded in hair samples easily.
 Although the authors of the study also acknowledged that it’s not a reliable method to detect light cannabis usage.